 Why You Need to Clean and Sanitize Your Wooden Cutting Board?

 First, let’s discuss why cleaning wooden cutting boards is important.
 Wooden cutting boards are functional and add beauty and interest to our kitchens, but they can harbor bacteria if not cleaned properly.
 Every time you slice into that juicy tomato or carve up some chicken, tiny bits of food can get lodged in the wood’s surface.
 Without regular cleaning, these bits can cause stains, smells, and, worst of all, bacteria growth.
 But don’t worry, you can keep your cutting board both clean and safe with correct maintenance.
+Although you can safely sanitize your cutting board, the best practice is to use separate boards with suitable material for different types of food.
+Now, let’s dive into how to wave goodbye to all those lingering bacteria on your wooden cutting board

 How to Clean Your Wooden Cutting Board, Step by Step